brainglobe/brainglobe-space/README.md

 `bg-space` provides a neat way of defining an anatomical space, and of operating stacks and point transformations between spaces.

+If you use `bg-space` for your analyses, please cite its Zenodo DOI https://zenodo.org/record/4552537#.YDAFzi1Q2Rs!

 ## Installation

 You can install `bg-space` with:
 ```
 pip install bg-space
 ```

-If you use `bg-space` for your analyses, please cite it as https://zenodo.org/record/4552537#.YDAFzi1Q2Rs

 ## Usage
 To define a new anatomical space, it is sufficient to give the directions of the stack origin position: